-Rand Paul receives death threat package with white powder and violent, profane wording
+Rand Paul receives death threat package with white powder and violent, profane message

 On the outside of the envelope was a picture of a bruised and bandaged Paul with a gun to his head

-The FBI is investigating a suspicious package filled with white powder and bearing a threat of violence that arrived at Republican Sen. Rand Paul's home in Kentucky today.
+EXCLUSIVE: The FBI is investigating a suspicious package, filled with white powder and bearing an image threatening violence, that arrived at Republican Sen. Rand Paul's home in Kentucky Monday.

 On the outside of the envelope was a picture of a bruised and bandaged Paul with a gun to his head and a threat printed beneath it: "I’ll finish what your neighbor started you motherf------"